Class Composition vs Inheritance in Python

 Hopefully, you are beginning to understand differences between composition and inheritance.
 Inheritance gives us the ability to define broad characteristics for certain data structures, while composition allows us to insert classes into the fields of other classes.

 The best way to truly understand the difference between the two is to practice, practice, practice.
 Continue to experiment with both until a firm understanding is established.
 Remember, if the relation is an is-a, then it is inheritance.
 If the relationship between the two concepts is a has-a, think class composition.
-Happy coding!
+Happy coding, and learn more with CBT Nuggets!